Tsiri/RHEIA/docs/sphinx/connecting your own model.rst

 Connecting the case to the framework
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To connect the model to the optimization and uncertainty quantification framework, a specific folder for the model should be created in the general :file:`CASES` folder.
+To connect the model to the framework, a specific folder for the model should be created in the general :file:`CASES` folder.
 In the :file:`CASES` folder, a reference folder :file:`CASES\\REF` is present, which includes the necessary files to characterize and connect a system model.
 Make a copy of the :file:`REF` folder, paste it in the :file:`CASES` folder and rename it, e.g. into :file:`FOUR_BAR_TRUSS`.
 Hence, a new case folder is present: :file:`CASES\\FOUR_BAR_TRUSS`.